-Please join us for Reading Between the Wines at Bond Street on February 25th at 6 p.m.!
-The Milk Hours by John James will be paired with wines that share similar "notes."
+Please join us for Reading Between the Wines at Bond Street on May 12th at 6 p.m.!
+Poetry by Keith Flynn will be paired with wines that share similar "notes."
 This event is free to attend, and the wine tasting is available for purchase.
 RSVP here.

 The Skin of Meaning is award-winning poet Keith Flynn’s sixth and most wide-ranging collection, seeking to find the tangible analogs and visceral meanings hidden behind the daily bombardment of digital information and hoping to restore the mystery in our involvement with language.

 From the etymologies of pop culture, history, astronomy, and rock and roll, these poems fan out into a bold multiplicity of voices and techniques.
 Flynn’s work illustrates the meaning that is also created through tense collisions and is populated with figures in resistance to the status quo, a gathering as varied as Caravaggio, Nina Simone, Gaudi, Villon, Wonder Woman, and Manolete.

 The final section examines America’s fascination with violence and death, revealing that “a human being in love with mystery is never finished.”
 This collection constantly challenges our assumptions about the world we think we see and is teeming with evidence of another invisible world bristling like an underground river beneath our feet.